lumagateinc/Resource-Scheduler/README.md

 **FIGURE 5**.
 Adding VM resources directly to a schedule

-**Video demo:**
-Step-by-step demo of this task [HERE](http://example.com/link "title").

 [back to ToC](#table-of-contents)

 ### Schedule Resources by Tag<!-- omit in toc -->

 Associating schedules to resources with Azure tags is the preferred method for managing large numbers of resources as explained in [Managing Schedules](#managing-schedules) above.
-Resource Scheduler will recognize tags on the resource group containing the VM or the VM resource itself.
+The Resource Scheduler looks for the tag values you specify when associating a schedule to a tag.
 If you are not familiar with tags in Azure, see ["Use tags to organize your Azure resources"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources#portal).

+> **IMPORTANT REMINDER!** To avoid confusion and unintentional scheduling of VMs, the Resource Scheduler will look for tags **only on the VM resource itself**!

 *To associate a tag to a schedule, perform the following steps:*